 Anytime I am on the coast, I am happy!
 How about you?
 Down below are a few of my San Diego beach highlights.
 Will you join me as I go over my 2019 year in review?
-I sure had fun remembering all of the great places I visited, and as always, I have plenty of photos to share!
+I sure had fun remembering all the great places I visited, and I have plenty of photos to share!

 Ready?
 Let’s Go!